Halalaluyafail3/LuaPreprocessor/README.md

 ```lua
 $none -- Expands to nothing
 ```
 * `lua`: Evaluates an expression or statements enclosed with brackets after the name `lua`.
 A reference to the preprocessor state is provided in the `...` arguments.
 References to the preprocessor state can be used, and only the tokens after the closing bracket are visible.
-The `$`, the name `lua`, and the expression or statements are replaced by the return value.
+The `$`, the name `lua`, and the expression or statements enclosed with brackets are replaced by the return value.
 The return value should be:
     * nil, the value nil is the result.
     * A boolean, false or true is the result.
     * A number, this number is the result and must not be NaN.
 If the number is a negative floating point number, it will be replaced by four tokens `(-N)` where N is the number.